pgdoc/PgDoc.Core/README.md

 Documents are stored in a single table with three columns:

-* `body`: The JSON document itself.
-It can be any valid JSON object, including nested objects and nested arrays.
+* `body`: The JSON data itself.
+It can include nested objects and nested arrays.
 This is a `jsonb` column, and it is possible to query and index any nested field.
 This column is `NULL` if the document has been deleted.
 * `id`: The unique identifier of the document, of type `uuid`.
 * `version`: The current version of the document.
 Any update to a document must specify the version being updated.
 This ensures documents can be read by the application, and later updated in a safe fashion.